freqtrade/freqtrade/docs/freqai.md

 Where the `identifier` is the same identifier which was set during the backtesting/training.
 Meanwhile, the `live_trained_timerange` is the sub-trained timerange (the training window) which was set during backtesting/training.
 These are available to the user inside `user_data/models/*/sub-train-*`.
-`live_full_backtestrange` was the full data range assocaited with the backtest/training (the full time window that the training window and backtesting windows slide through).
+`live_full_backtestrange` was the full data range associated with the backtest/training (the full time window that the training window and backtesting windows slide through).
 These values can be located inside the `user_data/models/` directory.
-In this case, although Freqai will initiate with a pretrained model, if a full `backtest_period` has elapsed since the end of the user set `live_trained_timerange`, it will self retrain.
+In this case, although Freqai will initiate with a pre-trained model, if a full `backtest_period` has elapsed since the end of the user set `live_trained_timerange`, it will self retrain.

 ## Data anylsis techniques

 ### Controlling the model learning process

 The user can define model settings for the data split `data_split_parameters` and learning parameters